 If you are referred to someone at the home office be sure to get the name of the person who referred you.
 You will want to use that name and refer to the trade show when you make your initial phone call.

-If you make your approach by telephone and targeting a Fortune 500 corporation, you are certain to run into a brick wall disguised as a friendly voice.
-The brick wall explains (often by recorded announcement) that you must submit your invention by mail accompanied by a corporate Confidentiality Agreement (“at the beep please leave your address and we’ll mail you the form”).
+If you make your approach by telephone and targeting a Fortune 500 corporation, you are certain to run into a brick wall disguised as a friendly voice or an email address.
+The brick wall explains that you must submit your invention by mail accompanied by a corporate Confidentiality Agreement.
 The Confidentiality Agreement will say that the corporation is free to steal anything you submit, except, perhaps, an issued patent.
 The brick wall is designed to kill inventions before they reach the front door.
 It does this job remarkably well.
 But do not despair, behind the brick wall are people who want great inventions, people who might act as your advocate.
 You must simply find a way to get through or around the brick wall.

 Every brick wall has a door called the sales department.
 If you call in as a potential customer you will be directed to a sales person.
 If you call in as a big potential customer or as a potential customer with a special request you will be directed to a senior sales or marketing person.
 This is the person you want.

 Words That Break Through the Brick Wall